bebop-001/SpinnerDemo/README.md

 SpinnerDemo
 ===========

-Really trivial code demoing a spinner.
-Originally written 5 years ago in Java and moved to Kotlin.
+Demo of android spinners on screen and in menu/action bar in Kotlin with dark/light mode.

 4/7/2021<br>
-Added code to allow day-night and added spinner code to set menues appropriately.
+Added menu/action bar spinner.
+Added code to allow day-night and added code to set menu colors appropriately.